 Regarding other topics in bulk:

-• Cybersecurity is a particular point of vigilance, especially with regard to the reluctance of players to join platforms of this type.
+- Cybersecurity is a particular area of concern, especially given the reluctance of stakeholders to join platforms of this type.

-• It is not excluded that the platforms open to countries outside the EU, a dialogue with the IMO and Eastern European countries are underway.
+- It is not out of the question that the platforms will be opened up to countries outside the EU; discussions are currently underway with the IMO and Eastern European countries.

-• One-stop shopping does not mean one system; the North Star remains interoperability within a federated network and constellation of applications.
+- A single point of contact does not mean a single system; the guiding principle remains interoperability within a federated network and a constellation of applications.

-• The key for the future is the RIM being developed by the European Commission, to be tested by each Member State, and then the nationally harmonized interface to be developed by each Member State based on the EU specifications.
-Demonstrators will be able to come to life as soon as the RIM is launched.
+- The key to the next step is the RIM currently being developed by the European Commission, to be tested by each Member State, followed by the harmonized interface at national level to be developed by each Member State based on EU specifications.
+Demonstrators could come to life as soon as the RIM is launched.